 The Return of the Sassenach…

-So it’s back, with the highly anticipated review from me on the series that introduced us to time travelling Claire and the Tartan Totty.
-(Totty being a good looking chap to prevent confusion to the readers.)
+So it’s back, with the highly anticipated review from me on time travelling Claire and her Tartan Totty.

 So after the trailer (reviewed HERE) Claire Randall Fraser (Caitriona Balfe) is back and narrating live from the stones – or is she telling her psychiatrist, or Frank?
 Perhaps we will cut to scenes throughout the series in a parody of the scenes in the film comedy, Airplane (1980) where various people kill themselves after lead Ted Striker tells his tale of how he met, romanced etc his ex-girl, Elaine.
 Anyway, after Claire finds what looks like a button in the ground – which surprisingly hadn’t been found by before – she cries and wails as there’s no Jamie but his button.